team2393/FRC2019/README.md

 The above setup gives you the Java Development tools, which are free and usually quick to install.
-To deploy code onto the RoboRIO, you also need the National Instruments' Drive Station, which takes longer to install and requires a password.
+To deploy code onto the RoboRIO, you also need the National Instruments' Drive Station, which is only available for Windows, takes longer to install and requires a password.
-Details are avaialble in the software meetups.
+Details are available at the software meetups.

 WPILib
 ------